 A History Lesson

 On my first trip, I skipped on the pass just to get a better understanding of Japan’s extensive train system: their ticket booths, ticketing system, differentiating between the JR lines, Tokyo Metro, and local/city subways.
+Plus, I didn’t know if I really needed it.
 I didn’t regret that decision at all until I had to take a shinkansen back to Tokyo from Kyoto, and it cost me a hefty $170 to go one way.

 My second trip included side trips to Osaka, Hiroshima, and Kobe, which I knew were costly, and I didn’t want to fork up hundreds of dollars for the shinkansen… again.
 So I made sure to purchase my rail pass from an authorized vendor.